Why Choose Cedars-Sinai Marina del Rey Hospital for Prostate Enlargement Treatment?

 Surgical Procedures for Prostate Enlargement Performed at Cedars-Sinai Marina del Rey Hospital

 TURP: Transurethral resection of the prostate is a procedure used for treating urinary problems due to an enlarged prostate.
 A resectoscope is inserted through the penis and then through the urethra.
 Using the resectoscope, excess prostate tissues that block the urine flow will be removed.

 Laser surgery: Laser surgery is used to obtain relief from medium to severe symptoms caused by the enlargement of the prostate gland.
 During laser surgery, a scope is inserted through the penis into the urethra.
 A laser beam that passes through the scope removes extra tissue that is preventing the urine flow.

 Open prostatectomy: This surgery is performed under general anesthesia.
 By making an incision through the skin of the prostate, a portion of the prostate will be removed.
 This surgery is performed if the enlarged prostate causes complications and when the bladder needs repair due to damage.

 TUIP: TUIP is a procedure done to broaden the urethra.
-During this procedure, a cystoscope is inserted and another instrument which uses an electric current or a laser beam is passed through the urethra till the prostate.
+During this procedure, a cystoscope is inserted and another instrument that uses an electric current or a laser beam is passed through the urethra to the prostate.
 The urologist then broadens the urethra by removing the excessive tissue in the prostate gland and in the neck of the bladder.